alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 create a software system that solves a certain problem.
 * An *engineer* is tasked with devising a solution to a necessity.

-Not all solutions involve developing software.
+Not all solutions involve writing code.
+Sometimes it is better to adapt an existing package, or just to hack up a simple console script that does 80% of what we want.
+And sometimes the best solution is to write some code.

+But other times the best course is to delete code.
 As Ken Thompson [once said](http://quotes.cat-v.org/programming/),

 > One of my most productive days was throwing away 1000 lines of code.

-Sometimes it is better to adapt an existing package, or just to hack up a simple console script that does 80% of what we want.
-And sometimes the best solution is to write some software.
-But always remember: writing software is a means to an end, not a goal in itself.
+Always remember: writing software is a means to an end, not a goal in itself.

 **Strive to create value, not just to write software.**